geforcefan/ercanakyuerek.de/content/posts/rollercoaster-simulation/improved-spline-interpolation.md

 ---
-title: 'Improved spline interpolation'
+title: 'First results and improved spline interpolation'
 date: 2023-03-07T00:30:20+01:00
 tags: ["roller coaster simulation"]
 ---

-In the latest update, a number of bugs were discovered, particularly in the precision of floating point calculations when working with a web assembly module in a browser environment.
-It was found that the jitters mentioned earlier were actually caused by a bug in the roll interpolation process.

-To give a brief overview, track interpolation involves estimating the length of a NURBS track by interpolating with a large step size and evaluating nodes based on the estimated length, resulting in a dense enough interpolation.
-After this, the normals are calculated and normal angles are applied on the y and x directions but not on the z direction yet, which is essentially the roll.
-These normals are then applied to the previous matrix and the process continues.
-A C2 continuous cubic spline is then constructed, and the z angle, which is the result of applying normals in the x and y directions, is applied on each roll point on top of its roll value.
-The next step is to iterate through all nodes again and apply rotation on the z direction.
-Finally, to obtain the matrix at any point, we perform a binary search for the minimum and maximum node whose distance lies between the two and interpolate linearly.
+In the latest update I tracked down a couple of bugs that caused all those tiny jitters I mentioned earlier.
+At first I thought they were just floating-point problems coming from the WebAssembly module in the browser, but the real issue turned out to be the **roll interpolation**.

+Let me give you a quick overview of what’s going on.
+When we interpolate a NURBS track, we first estimate the total track length using a pretty rough step size.
+Based on that estimation, we generate a dense enough set of nodes.
+After that, we compute normals for e very node and apply the normal angles on the **x** and **y** axes, the **z** axis (the roll) comes later.
+These normals get applied to the previous matrix, so the whole orientation flows along the track.
+Once that’s done, we generate a **C2-continuous cubic spline**, and the z-rotation that results from applying the x/y normals is added to the roll value at each roll point.

+The next step is to run through all nodes again and apply the actual roll (the z rotation).
+And finally, when we want the transformation matrix at some distance along the track, we simply binary-search for the two surrounding nodes and linearly interpolate between them.

+This all works, but one thing caused trouble:
+I originally **pre-applied the roll on every node**, and that introduced precision errors which showed up as visible jitter.
+The fix was pretty simple:
-However, a problem arises when the roll is pre-applied, resulting in jitters due to precision issues.
-To solve this, the roll should not be applied on each node but only when requesting a matrix at a specific distance.
-Additionally, the performance was optimized by reducing the time for iterating through all nodes to only once.
+**don’t bake the roll into every node**.
+Instead, keep it separate and apply the roll only when someone asks for a matrix at a specific distance.
+That completely removes the jitter.

+On top of that, I cleaned up the interpolation loop so we only iterate through the nodes **once**, which gave a nice performance boost.

-# What's Next?
+## What's Next?

-With a stable track interpolating method in place, work has started on coding multi-track support.
-Although it presents some challenges, they are not insurmountable.
-Once the multi-track support is completed, a basic block system will be developed to create a real simulation environment.

-Lastly, the program has been updated to include another coaster from the NoLimits 2 Library inside the "Storm Valley" park.
+Now that the interpolation system is finally stable, I’ve started working on **multi-track support**.
+It’s a bit tricky, but nothing too dramatic.
+Once that’s in place, the next step will be to build a **basic block system**, which will finally bring us closer to a real, fully working roller coaster simulation.

-{{< iframe src="roller-coaster-simulation/simulator-2.html" height="600px" >}}
+{{< iframe src="roller-coaster-simulation/simulator-1.html" height="600px" >}}